kristian-lange-tw/JATOS_docs_v3/pages/jatos.js-Reference.md

 ### `jatos.abortStudyAjax(message, success, error)`

 Aborts study via an Ajax call - afterwards the study is not redirected to the JATOS' end page.
 All previously submitted result data will be deleted.
+Data stored in the Batch Session or Group Session are uneffected by this.
 It offers callbacks, either as parameter or via [jQuery.deferred.promise](https://api.jquery.com/deferred.promise/), to signal success or failure in the aborting.

 * _@param {optional String} message_ - Message that should be logged
 * _@param {optional Function} success_ - Function to be called in case of successful submit